kmcd/codecast/01_command_line/script.md

   (reverse-i-search)`':
   The prompt changes to indicate that we are performing a reverse incre- mental search.

-  It is “reverse” because we are searching from “now” to some time in the past.
+  It is "reverse" because we are searching from "now" to some time in the past.

   Next, we start typing our search text, which in this example is /usr/bin:
   (reverse-i-search)`/usr/bin': ls -l /usr/bin > ls-output.txt